Super Fly (1972 film): DVD release

-A standard definition DVD was released by Warner Brothers on January 14, 2004—the day its star, Ron O'Neal, died after battling cancer.
+A standard definition DVD was released by Warner Home Video on January 14, 2004—the day its star, Ron O'Neal, died after battling cancer.
 The original blue and orange Warner logo is replaced by the updated AOL/Warner logo used at the time of DVD release.
 The end credits on the original film release and video cassette differ from the DVD.
 On the original release and videocassette, the film end credits roll with a shot of the top of the Empire State Building and the title track ("Superfly") plays.

 After "The End" is displayed, the film fades to black, but Mayfield's "Superfly" continues to play for a few minutes until the track ends.
 In the DVD release, Warner Bros. decided to fade out the track midway right as "The End" is shown, and again brings up the AOL/Warner logo.

-In June 2018, The Warner Archive Collection released "Super Fly" on Blu-ray, and has received mostly praise for its video & audio restoration.
+In June 2018, the Warner Archive Collection released Super Fly on Blu-ray, and has received mostly praise for its video & audio restoration.